AnnaPicha/PEANUT/README.md

 ---

 ## Representation learning
 The goal of the model is to predict atom-wise energy contributions to a chemical system (e.g. one single moecule).
 That is, the model needs to learn a suitable representation for each atom in the system.
-This is usually devided in two key parts: Radial and angular features.
+This is usually devided in two key parts: Radial and angular or directional features.
 Radial features will be based on pairwise distances.
-Angular features will be constructed using triplets (this is the part where we need the neighbor list).
-For both types of features, we can use some fixed initial descriptors such as symmetry functions, spherical harmonics, Bessel functions etc., that are then passed through a learnable MLP (-> represenation learning).
-In order to reduce computational cost, I want to simplify the representation learning part as follows:
+Directional features will be constructed using vector-based descriptors (this is the part where we need the neighbor list).
+For both types of features, we can use some fixed initial descriptors such as symmetry functions, spherical harmonics, Bessel functions etc., that are then passed through a learnable MLP.
+The node vectors will be updated iteratively (-> represenation learning).

- The model will use learned radial features, but fixed angular features.
-The triplet neighbor list still has to be computed once, but the network does not have to have to apply any additional learning for angular feature extraction.
+Some succesful architectures, such as [MACE](https://doi.org/10.48550/arXiv.2206.07697) or [NequIP](https://www.nature.com/articles/s41467-022-29939-5), explicitly ensure equivariance by using tensor representations instead of vectors.
+However, my goal is to propose a less accurate but hopefully faster architecture.
+Therefore, I plan to only use a directional edge representation.
+This design retains directional awareness at much lower computational cost compared to real equivariant networks.
 This will surely reduce the network's potential accuracy, but also hopefully reduce computation times.

 ---